Willow (TV series): Development

-Discussions about a continuation of the film began as early as 2005, with Warwick Davis reiterating his interest in returning in multiple interviews.
+Discussions about a continuation of Willow began as early as 2005 when George Lucas commented at Celebration III about Lucasfilm going back to television, with Warwick Davis reiterating his interest in a sequel film in returning in multiple interviews.
 During a May 2019 interview with an MTV podcast, Ron Howard, director of the 1988 film, revealed he had been approached by Jonathan Kasdan about rebooting the film as a television series at Disney+.

 In October 2020, the series was greenlit, with Jon M. Chu directing the pilot episode and Davis reprising his titular role.
 Chu would announce that he had to step away from directing duties due to a production delay and personal reasons in January 2021.
 Later that month, Jonathan Entwistle was hired to replace Chu as director of the pilot, and as executive producer.
 However, due to production delays as a result of a recasting, Entwistle also exited the series, with Stephen Woolfenden coming in to direct the first two episodes of the series.

 In March 2023, Disney+ canceled the series after only one season.
-However, Kasdan took to Twitter declaring that the cast was released from their contracts due to the shifts going on at Disney and that there is hope that the series could still pick up at some point in the future.
+Kasdan stated the cast had been released from their contracts due to the shifts going on at Disney but that there is hope that the series could still pick up at some point in the future.
+As part of cuts being made at Disney, the show was one of many removed from Disney+ streaming service in May 2023.